xenomorphis/cardmage/docs/CardContents.rst

 4.1 Must-have configurations
 ----------------------------
-The following blocks and /or keys are always needed and will likely cause CARDmage to fail if not present:
+The following blocks and/or keys are always needed and will likely cause CARDmage to fail if not present:

 title